Rent information

 We understand that there may be times during your tenancy when you find it hard to pay your rent.
 If this happens, we want to make sure you receive the best advice on managing your money and are able to make your rent payments.

 Households often struggle financially because they are not receiving all the benefits they are entitled to.
-The Tenancy Support Team can help you with:
+The Money Advice Team can help you with:

 When is my rent due?